3AM Challenge: Late Night Fright

 The premise behind the 3AM Challenge is that harmless daytime activities — playing with a fidget spinner or talking to Siri — become haunted late at night.
 One of the trend’s most popular creators, Jason Ethier, says, “What makes them scary is that when you are doing things that attract ghosts into your house — even if you don’t believe in ghosts — it’s always in your mind that it could be real.”

 Dr. Barbara Greenberg, a family psychologist, says that it’s perfectly normal for kids to enjoy scaring themselves, but younger kids are at risk of giving themselves nightmares if they push past their limits.
 Children are extremely impressionable, so parents should be aware of what they’re watching on YouTube.
-It’s hard to spot-check every device every night, but monitoring services like Bark can alert you to issues like these that might be harmful to your child.
+It’s hard to spot-check every device every night, but can alert you to issues like these that might be harmful to your child.

 Older kids know better than to believe everything they see online, but that doesn’t mean they will always act responsibly.
 Not only is staying up late bad for a teen’s health, but the 3AM Challenge can also become an excuse to sneak out of the house to go “ghost hunting” with friends around the neighborhood.